frappe/erpnext_documentation/user/manual/en/buying/buying-settings.md

 ### 2.2 Purchase Order Required

 If this option is configured "Yes", ERPNext will prevent you from creating a Purchase Invoice or a Purchase Receipt directly without creating a Purchase Order first.
+If retail transactions are involved where the order happens offline, then Purchase Orders can be skipped.
+If you're accepting sample Items, you can directly create a Purchase Receipt to receive the Items to your Warehouse.

 ### 2.3 Purchase Receipt Required

 If this option is configured "Yes", ERPNext will prevent you from creating a Purchase Invoice without creating a Purchase Receipt first.
+In case the Item being transacted is a service, it'll not require a receipt, you can directly create an Invoice.

 ### 2.4 Maintain Same Rate Throughout Purchase Cycle